zostay/RakuWAPI/README.md

 The `wapix.session` environment variable, if provided, MUST be an [Associative](http://doc.perl6.org/type/Associative).
 This hash maps arbitrary keys and values that may be read and written to by an application.
 The application SHOULD only use [Str](http://doc.perl6.org/type/Str) keys and values.
 The details of persisting this data is up to the application server or middleware implementing the session extension.

-The `wapix.session.options` environment variable, if provided, MUST be an [Associative](http://doc.perl6.org/type/Associative)> This hash uses implementation-specific keys and values to communicate between the application and the extension implementation.
+The `wapix.session.options` environment variable, if provided, MUST be an [Associative](http://doc.perl6.org/type/Associative).
+This variable uses implementation-specific keys and values to communicate between the application and the extension implementation.
 This allows the application a channel by which to instruct the session handler how to operate.

 3.5 Harakiri Mode
 -----------------

 The `wapix.harakiri` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool).
 If set to `True` it signals to the application that the server supports harakiri mode, which allows the application to ask the server to terminate the current work when the request is complete.
 This variable SHOULD be set in the configuration environment.

-The `wapix.harakiri.commit` environment variable MAY be set by the application to signal to the server that the current worker should be killed after the current request has been processed.
+The `wapix.harakiri.commit` environment variable MAY be set to a `True` value by the application to signal to the server that the current worker should be killed after the current request has been processed.

 3.6 Cleanup Handlers
 --------------------